 With these two pieces of advice, Dahlberg suggests that businesses emulate the mighty eagle, surveying competitors from a high-level view, developing insight into their weaknesses and the opportunities that these create.
 Successful business owners, Dahlberg states, do not try to reinvent the wheel, but, instead, improve content, messaging, and marketing.

 With this mindset and approach to business, success is much more attainable than it might seem.
 Dahlberg’s rules create an inspiring blueprint for anyone, whether they are working to develop retail or not.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.